department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11/yellow-ribbon-program.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-8">If I participate in the Yellow Ribbon Program this year, will I automatically be in the program next year?</button>
 <div id="questions-8" class="usa-accordion-content">

 Not always.
-We require Yellow Ribbon Program agreements for each new year.
+We require a new Yellow Ribbon Program agreement each year.

 If your school has an approved agreement with us and continues to participate in the program, they must continue to offer the Yellow Ribbon benefits to you the next year as long as you meet all of the requirements listed below.

 **All of these must be true.
-You**
+You:**
 - Make acceptable progress toward completing your program (accoding to your school), **and**
 - Stay enrolled in the school without a break (following the school's policy), **and**
 - Have money left under your Post-9/11 GI Bill benefits